Do you ever wish you could get your organizational plan dialed in? Or use your time more effectively?

 I do.
 I think about it a lot, and I write about it a fair amount too.
 I devised this organizational plan to get those neglected things done.

 If you’d rather watch this content, view here:

 My goal is to find a way to build my own business, and not always just work on marketing material for my clients.
 (Although I do really enjoy that work, and my clients are fantastic.)

-Recently I devised a plan that I think will help me take baby steps toward building my business.
+Recently I devised an organizational plan that I think will help me take baby steps toward building my business.
 It involves taking only 30-60 minutes per day to focus on something specific.
 Something that I am apt to neglect if I don’t carve out time for it.

 I’m sharing it with you for two reasons.

 - Maybe it will get your wheels turning on ideas to help you

 - Making it public provides a layer of accountability for me to actually do it.
 Because I know at least a few of you will be kind enough to ask me how it is going.

 So here we go.
 My weekly organization plan that I am starting this week!
 I like alliteration, so I employed it here.

 The idea is that I will give myself permission to stop down and spend 30-60 minutes clearing clutter and getting my workspace physically organized.